Biocomputing-Teaching/Proteines/docs/tallers/AssignmentUI.md

 11. Can you find a structure in the PDB that contains Nirmatrelivir with its target?
 2. The target is based on a conserved catalytic dyad, Can you recognize it using Chimera?
+3. Check the variability of the target and show in the structure where those variants at the level of aminoacids appear.
+Are they relevant for the function?
-3. What is the mode of interaction between ligand and target?
+4. What is the mode of interaction between ligand and target?
 Can you elaborate on why would you consider it strong and specific?
 How can this be related to the activity of the protein?
-4. Can you find information about the way Nirmatrelvir was designed?
+5. Can you find information about the way Nirmatrelvir was designed?
 Innparticular, what are its precursors?

 # References